Carson1391/AI-Research/README.md

 # AI-Research
-A small glimpse of what's to come
+A small glimpse of what stands the tests of time

 How I Think